edgesean/edgesean/README.md

 ## Sean Dillon
-full-stack software engineer from New Hampshire
+Full Stack software engineer from New Hampshire